Siege of Anapa (1791): Consequences

 The loss of Anapa prompted the Turkish government to abandon Circassia and make peace with Russia: and the Treaty of Jassy was signed.

 In his report, General Gudovich reported to Prince Potemkin:

 Making use of the turmoil caused by the fall of the castle, Fyodor Bursak organized several raids against the Western Circassians, and personally ordered his men to burn Circassian villages they see, even those who were loyal to the Russian Empire.

 Losses

 The battle lasted over 5 hours.
-Of the garrison, about 8,000 people died, 13,532 defenders were taken prisoner.
+Of the garrison, about 8,000 people died, 13,532 defenders and citizens were taken prisoner (including women).
 A small part (about 150 people) escaped on ships.
 Almost all artillery was captured or destroyed (83 cannons and 12 mortars), 130 banners were taken.
+Among the prisoners were: Mustafa Pasha, his another assistant (the son of Bartal Pasha), many Turkish officials, and Sheikh Mansur, who locked himself in the cellar, stubbornly defended himself there and refused to surrender until General Bulgakov threatened to blow it up.

-In the Russian side, according to Russian governmental documents, 23 officers and 1215 privates were killed, 71 officers and 2401 privates were wounded.
+In the Russian side, according to Russian governmental documents, 23 officers and 1,215 privates were killed, 71 officers and 2,401 privates were wounded.